 DeepSNV is a variant calling algorithm that uses a clonal, plasmid-derived, control to estimate local error rates across the genome [@Gerstung:1js].
 Because it is clonal, the sequence of the control is known with a high degree of confidence, and any nonconsensus base is indicative of an error.
 Additionally, the control and experimental samples are processed together and are assumed to have identical noise characteristics.
 DeepSNV then applies a hierarchical binomial model at each genomic position and identifies true variants as those with frequencies significantly above the noise found in the plasmid control.
-Like many variant calling methods, the accuracy of DeepSNV was initially determined using samples that required minimal PCR amplification.
-However, the accuracy has not been tested when applied to whole genome sequencing of a viral population amplified by reverse transcription PCR (RT-PCR).
+Like many variant calling algorithms, the accuracy of DeepSNV was initially determined using samples that required minimal PCR amplification.
+However, its accuracy has not been tested when applied to whole genome sequencing of a viral population amplified by reverse transcription PCR (RT-PCR).

 In our first benchmarking data set we created defined mixtures of two influenza strains, WSN33 and PR8.
 We plaque purified and expanded WSN33 and PR8 populations.
 Complementary DNA from both viruses were mixed serially such that WSN33 cDNA was present at frequencies of 5, 2.5, 1.25, 0.63 and 0.16% (Figure 2A).
 These viruses differ at 491 positions (primer sites used in RT-PCR were excluded from analysis), providing 491 true positives in each dilution.
 On plasmids subjected to limited PCR, DeepSNV identified known variants at 0.1% frequency with a sensitivity of 0.860 and specificity of 1.0 [@Gerstung:1js].
 Under our experimental conditions and with a slightly more stringent p value (p=0.01 vs. p=0.05) we found a moderate reduction in sensitivity (0.830 for variants at 0.63% and 0.140 for variants at 0.16%).
 The specificity was above 0.998 in all dilutions.
-While the drop in specificity appears small, a false positive rate of 0.002 corresponds to 78 false positives when applied across the 39171 potential variants present in the 13057 bp of the influenza genome we analyzed.
+While this drop in specificity appears small, a false positive rate of 0.002 corresponds to 78 false positives when applied across the 39,171 potential variants present in the 13057 bp of the influenza genome.

 An experimental intrahost population

-Although our first benchmarking experiment validated our ability to accurately detect rare variants in influenza populations, the experiment was run under relatively artificial conditions.
-Patient-derived populations are typically less divergent than WSN33 and PR8 (cite?), and the number of viral genomes in patient samples is much lower than in cell-culture derived populations (data not shown).
+Although the initial benchmarking experiment validated our ability to accurately detect rare variants in influenza populations, the experiment was run under relatively artificial conditions.
+Patient-derived populations are typically less divergent than WSN33 and PR8 (cite Ghedin papers), and the number of viral genomes in patient-derived samples is much lower than found in cell culture.
 To mimic these conditions, we generated 20 viral clones, each with a single point mutation in the WSN33 background.
 We sequenced these mutants on the Illumina Miseq platform to account for any additional mutations that might have arisen between transfection and the passage 1 stock.
 Four additional mutations were found above 1% frequency (frequencies 1.2%-3.7%).
 We also determined the genome copy number of each stock using quantitative RT-PCR.
 We then mixed equal genome equivalents of these 20 viruses, to generate an artificial population with 105 copies per microliter with each mutation present at 5% frequency.
 This population was serially diluted into a stock of WSN33, generating artificial populations with all 20 mutations present a 2, 1, 0.5, 0.2, and 0.1% frequency (Figure 3 A).
 We then serially diluted these populations into basal media to obtain mixtures with lower nucleic acid input.
-The range (103-105 copies per microliter) matches the inputs typically found in patient-derived samples (data not shown).
+The range (103-105 copies per microliter) matches the inputs typically found in patient-derived influenza virus samples (data not shown).
 We sequenced the samples on the Illumina Hiseq platform, and called variants using DeepSNV.
 We also processed and sequenced the WSN33 stock in duplicate to control for any mutations in the viral dilutent.